OleSkaar/Plunder/Index/Combat.md

 #### Advantage and disadvantage
 If an action by an earlier combatant confers advantage or disadvantage on a later roll, that combatant rolls a second d20 when their action is being resolved, and uses that result.

+### Morale
+Determine whether monsters and NPCs fight or flee.
+Two conditions usually trigger a Morale roll:

+1. The first time a monster takes a Wound
+2. When half the monsters have been Wounded or incapacitated

+To determine Morale, roll 2d6.
+If the number is higher than any monster's Morale score, that monster flees.

 ### Movement
 Everyone who wants to move in the movement phases rolls Dexterity.